Eastern College Australia delivers the Cert III in Education Support in local primary schools

 - Berwick Lodge Primary School

-TAMums (Blanchard's Customised Training) is an authorised broker of Eastern College for sourcing potential students.
+OHS in Schools (trading as TAMums, Blanchard's Customised Training) is an authorised broker of Eastern College for sourcing potential students.

 All potential students are required to satisfactorily complete a new student interview with Eastern College Australia before being accepted into the course.